 “CSL Behring is proud to partner in the development and launch of TransplantLyfe – a critical tool that can directly help provide support to patients and their care team,” said Kevin Kovaleski, Vice President, Global Commercial Development, Transplant, CSL Behring.
 “The opportunity to be a part of changing the way that transplantation is managed and cared for is one that closely aligns with delivering on our promise to address unmet needs in the transplant community.”

-TransplantLyfe was developed as part of an open and honest dialogue with the transplant community to identify and help fulfil the needs of transplant patients, their care partners and donors throughout their journey.
+TransplantLyfe was developed as part of an open and honest dialogue with the transplant community to identify and help fulfill the needs of transplant patients, their care partners and donors throughout their journey.

 “As a transplant recipient myself, the creation of TransplantLyfe is extremely personal and is at the very core of the reason Lyfebulb was founded: patients need patients,” said Karin Hehenberger, MD, PhD, Founder & CEO, Lyfebulb.
 “The ability to have partnered with CSL Behring, a company dedicated to making strides to improve the continuum of care in transplantation, was pivotal in developing this platform that will serve the needs of thousands of transplant patients across the country.”